rogerkeays/vimjournal/README.md

     sort-by-summary
     sort-by-rating
     sort-tags
-    sum-durations <tag> (calculate the time spent on entries matching the given tag)
+    sum-durations <tag> (calculate the time spent on records matching the given tag)

 See [the source code](https://github.com/rogerkeays/vimjournal/blob/main/vimjournal.kt) for exact operation.
+Note that running the script for the first time will be slow, as the code needs to be compiled.

 Being plain text means you don't need too many special tools to work with *vimjournal* log files. `grep` on its own will give you a lot of mileage.
 Two particularly useful functions you could add to your shell are: